aghitza/gradescope-submissions-rename/README.md

 That's all.

 I tested this on a Linux machine.
-The code is not using anything Linux-specific, so it **should** work on anything capable of running Python.
+The code is not using anything Linux-specific though, so it **should** work on anything capable of running Python.

 [raw]: https://raw.githubusercontent.com/aghitza/gradescope-submissions-rename/master/rename.py